dmlarionov/PowerShellDeploy/README.md

 I invoke PowerShell script (see `sh "pwsh -File ..."`) inside of `withCredentials` for SSH, because a file with a key wouldn't exists outside of it (Jenkins manages that).

-I put `helpers.psm1` in the directory (`./tools/`) with scripts.
+I put `helpers.psm1` in a directory (`./tools/` in my case) with scripts.

-Script for Linux deployment, usually, looks like:
+Script for Linux deployment usually looks like:

 ```powershell

 ```

-Script for Windows deployment, usually, looks like:
+Script for Windows deployment usually looks like:

 ```powershell